FAIRmat-NFDI/pynxtools/pynxtools/test_suite/README.md

 # Generalized Test stuff for pynxtools plugin
+This pynxtools sub-package is to be utilized to write automated test for pynxtools plugins without having deep knowledge of the pynxtools architecture.
+The tool mainly supports for generalised test for all the reader plugins disregarding the technical details of file reader and internal desing of the plugin.
 ## Why it is needed
 To test plugin integartion with `pynxtools` core system.
 The integration test could come in two ways.
 1. Test is plugin's integration with `pynxtools` from the plugin itself.